AhmedAbuelnour/Flaminco/Flaminco.Migration/README.md

 #### Step 1: Add Migration to Your Services

-To get started with `Flaminco.Migration`, you need to configure the Migration services in your ASP.NET Core application.
+To get started with `Flaminco.Migration.SqlServer`, you need to configure the Migration services in your ASP.NET Core application.
 You can do this by adding the following line:

 Using Direct Configuration